-While Mickey Mantle is on both the New York Yankees and the Baseball Card Mt.
+While Mickey Mantle is on the New York Yankees and the Baseball Card Mt.
 Rushmore, his superstar legend still goes above and beyond that.
-“The Mick” is also on both baseball Mt.
+“The Mick” is also on baseball Mt.
 Rushmore and #TheHobby Mt.
 Rushmore.
-Mantle’s 1952 Topps Rookie Card, #311, is without a doubt the first-ballot hobby hall of fame.
+Mantle’s 1952 Topps Rookie Card, #311, is the first-ballot hobby hall of fame.

-Despite not being his first major card (that would be the 1951 Bowman), so in essence, not his “real” rookie card, it is by far his most iconic issue.
-A multitude of sports card dealers and auction houses, all across the country, have appropriated it into their company logo and/or social media avatar.
+Despite not being his first significant card (that would be the 1951 Bowman), so in essence, not his “real” rookie card, it is by far his most iconic issue.
+Many sports card dealers and auction houses across the country have appropriated it into their company logo and/or social media avatar.

 Thousands of 52 Mantles Were Sent to Sleep with the Fishes

-The stars truly aligned here- the most important modern era set, a first-ballot Hall of Famer subject, and a backstory that reads like a top-notch Hollywood script.
+The stars truly aligned here- the most essential modern era set, a first-ballot Hall of Famer subject, and a backstory that reads like a top-notch Hollywood script.

 While there are numerous Mantle cards out there capturing the hearts and minds of collectors, this one is extra special, and the scarcity is a big reason why.
 Even if it was not “organic” scarcity, how it happened is a story all within itself.

-In the autumn of 1951, cartoonist-artist-writer Woody Gelman and Sy Berger, then a 28-year-old World War II veteran, and also the man who came to be regarded “the father of modern baseball cards,” designed the 1952 Topps baseball card set.
+In the autumn of 1951, cartoonist-artist-writer Woody Gelman and Sy Berger, then a 28-year-old World War II veteran and the man who came to be regarded as “the father of modern baseball cards,” designed the 1952 Topps baseball card set.
 Their drawing board was the kitchen table of Berger’s apartment on Alabama Avenue in the Broadway Junction section of Brooklyn.

-The duo had found some initial success in 1951, with the first Topps set, but in order to match or surpass Bowman, the Brooklyn boys knew they had to go big or go home.
-It would turn out they went a little too big (at least in terms of the print run), but the card design itself is very beautiful.
+The duo had found some initial success in 1951, with the first Topps set, but to match or surpass Bowman, the Brooklyn boys knew they had to go big or go home.
+It would turn out they went a little too big (at least in terms of the print run), but the card design itself is stunning.
 Its boxy theme evokes the Bauhaus ideal of “less is more,” with form truly following function.

-The ’52 Topps set was unlike anything the trading card industry had ever seen before, as it was massive in size and scope, for the times.
+The ’52 Topps set was unlike anything the trading card industry had seen before, as it was massive in size and scope for the times.
 The low numbers, which debuted in spring, sold like hotcakes, but the tide turned when the high numbers premiered in late summer/early fall.

-The American sports fan always shifts their focus to the gridiron during the harvest season, and with that interest in the high series and baseball cards plummeted.
+The American sports fan constantly shifts their focus to the gridiron during the harvest season, and with that, interest in the high series and baseball cards plummeted.
 Returns started to pour in, and a severe inventory backlog developed in the Topps warehouse.

 For years, Berger tried to counteract this problem by hawking these cards at carnivals for a penny apiece, and then it even went to ten cards for a penny.
 Honestly, he couldn’t give them away.
 Finally, by around 1959 or 1960, the lack of storage room in the warehouse meant that drastic action had to be taken.